 The Sickle Cell Society is a UK charity for people with sickle cell disease.

-Their website has a wide range of useful information, including news about research into the disorder.
+Their website has a wide range of useful information, including news about research into the condition and details of support groups.